Castleknock College: Rugby

 Rugby posts were first erected in the college in November 1909.
 The school has won the Leinster Schools Senior Cup on eight occasions since first entering (and winning) the competition in 1913.
 Castleknock teams have been runners-up in the competition on fifteen occasions, contesting more finals than any other school apart from Belvedere College and Blackrock College.
 The Leinster Schools Junior Cup has also been won on eight occasions, the last time in 1966.
 Castleknock is considered to be one of the Major Leinster Rugby Schools, the others being Blackrock, Clongowes, Belvedere, Terenure, St Michael's and St Mary's.
 The college appointed Adrian Flavin, a former Ireland rugby player, as director of rugby in the year 2013.

 26 past men have represented Ireland at full international level, the most recent being Leinster Rugby's Devin Toner (class of 2004) who has been capped on seventy occasions.
 Toner is one of two past men to have won the Heineken Cup (2009, 2011, 2012) with Denis Hurley of Munster Rugby lifting the trophy in 2008.

 Past men James Leo Farrell and Michael Dunne were part of the British and Irish Lions touring squad to New Zealand and Australia.
 Farrell had also played for the Lions on the 1927 tour to Argentina.

 Athletics

-Students can choose from sprints, relays, long-distance, hurdles, high jump, long jump, triple jump, javelin, shot-put, hammer, discus, pole vault and walking.
+Students can choose from sprints, relays, long-distance, cross-country, hurdles, high jump, long jump, triple jump, javelin, shot-put, hammer, discus, pole vault and walking.
 In the summer term, the college competes in the Leinster and All-Ireland finals held in Tullamore.
 The college has minor, junior, intermediate and senior athletics teams which compete for, and have won, the West Leinster Championship.

-Others sports
+Other sports

 Castleknock College competes in a variety of other sports including soccer, cricket, tennis, table-tennis, badminton, golf, swimming, show-jumping and volleyball.